Brown University strikes agreement with Trump administration to restore lost federal funding

 The $50 million in payments to local workforce development organizations agreed to by Brown are to be paid over 10 years.

+That's “a step forward” from paying a fine to the government, as Columbia agreed to do, said Ted Mitchell, president of the American Council on Education, an organization of major universities.
+Still, Mitchell said, it remains unclear whether Brown and other universities are clear of governmental pressure.

+“Let’s remember, these are deals.
+These are not policies,” Mitchell said.
+“I had hoped that the Trump administration, when it came in, was going to be interested in having serious policy discussions about the future of higher education.
+They’ve yet to do that.”

-Columbia agreed to pay $200 million as part of its settlement.
-In negotiations with Harvard, the Trump administration has been pressing for the Cambridge, Massachusetts school to pay far more.
+Columbia last week agreed to pay $200 million to the government as part of its settlement.
+In negotiations with Harvard, the Trump administration has been pressing for the Cambridge, Massachusetts, school to pay far more.

 In another agreement, the University of Pennsylvania pledged to modify school records set by transgender swimmer Lia Thomas, a deal that included no fine. ___